-How to use Disk Management:
+How to use Disk Management:-

 Disk Management comprises of two sections –

-Top section of disk management consists of a list of all the drives, whether external or internal drive, recognized by Windows.
+The top section of disk management consists of a list of all the drives, whether external or internal drive, recognized by Windows.

-Bottom section of disk management shows the graphical representation of all the physical drives present or connected to the system.
+The bottom section of disk management shows the graphical representation of all the physical drives present or connected to the system.